snppla/meshchat-docker/README.md

 Set the zone.
 By default it is set to MeshChat

 ### `LOCAL_NODE`
-Set the ip address of the aredn node
+Set the ip address of the local aredn node